belgif/thematic/person/documentation/Meeting_Report_Business_Workshop.md

 - Overloaded "nationality" concept (NIS-code vs RRN-specific code for refugees)
 - SSIN includes business data leading to unnecessary replacements
-- Ambiguous "(sub)registers" notion mixing different concepts For more information we refer to the consolidated slidedeck on slide:
+- Ambiguous "(sub)registers" notion mixing different concepts

+**For more information we refer to the consolidated slidedeck on slide: 56-57**

 ## Next Steps: